-The rock in most areas is incredibly grippy and solid, but a few spots, particularly on 1982', are crumbly so stay on your toes.
-As with any off trail hike in terrain as unpredictable as this, exercise caution and stay within your comfort level.
+In most areas, the rock is incredibly grippy and solid, but a few spots, particularly on 1982', are crumbly, so stay on your toes.
+As with any off-trail hike in terrain as unpredictable as this, exercise caution and stay within your comfort level.

 The "Red Road" divides Buckeye from Phoenix, and the area is a combination of State Trust and BLM land, all of it outside the White Tank Mountain Park boundaries.
 Technically a State Trust permit would be handy, but I have seen no posting warning of this requirement.

 In 4 trips to the area, I have only seen one other person and almost no trash.
 I hope to return with some HAZheads who want to further explore the alcoves and caves that were beyond my solo comfort level (a rope wouldn't hurt) - you never know what might be found until you look!